-Pursuant to WAC 460-24A-106 and WAC 460-24A-135, in all instances Rain Dog will send the Client a written invoice, including the fee, the formula used to calculate the fee, the fee calculation the time period covered by the fee, and, if applicable, the amount of assets under management on which the fee was based and the name of the custodian managing the assets.
+Pursuant to WAC 460-24A-106 and WAC 460-24A-135, in all instances Rain Dog will send the Client a written invoice, including the fee, the formula used to calculate the fee, the fee calculation, the time period covered by the fee, the amount of assets under management on which the fee was based, and the name of the custodian managing the assets.
 Rain Dog will send these to the Client concurrent with the request for payment or payment of the adviser's advisory fees.
-We urge the Client to compare this information with the fees listed in the account statement.
+Normally, Rain Dog's custodian will send these invoices on Rain Dog's behalf.
+We encourage the Client to compare this information with the fees listed in the account statement.